zrplumridge/CSC120-A5/reflection.md

 plan out the scarecrow first!

 Association helps to separate the program into parts.
+This can make testing individual parts possible prior to running the entire program, and therefore allows for easier debugging.

+For this program, it was pretty important to plan out the appearance of the scarecrow and how to break it into pieces before beginning programming.
+Pieces are often easier to work on because they are less overwhelming.